Mitsubishi Triton: Europe

+In those European markets where it is available, it is sold as the Mitsubishi L200.
+The engine options are the three different 2.4-litre diesel variants, producing 110–150 kW and 330–470 Nm, typically paired to the six-speed automatic transmission.
+The lowest-powered engine is also available with a shift-by-wire, six-speed manual transmission.
+It is only offered with all-wheel drive, in either a part-time "Easy Select 4WD" system or with the more sophisticated "Super Select 4WD-II".

+In the United Kingdom, only the double cab model was available, fitted with the most powerful diesel engine and the automatic transmission.
+Two trim levels were available, the Titan and the costlier Barbarian.
+UK company car tax benefits rules were changed in April 2025, and Double Cab pickup trucks became taxed at the higher rate typically incurred by passenger cars (with associated higher insurance costs).
+As a response, Mitsubishi UK introduced the L200 Commercial, a version of the L200 Double Cab with the rear seat removed and replaced by a permanent, additional cargo area including a steel bulkhead behind the front seats and cargo strap points.

-South America
+Latin America

+Argentina

+The L200 was launched in Argentina on 8 April 2025, in the sole GLS (4x4) variant.

 Brazil

-The Triton was released in Brazil in December 2024 with six trim levels: GLMT, GLAT, GLS, HPE, HPE-S, and Katana.
+The Triton was released in Brazil in December 2024, with six trim levels: GLMT, GLAT, GLS, HPE, HPE-S, and Katana.

+Mexico

+The L200 was launched in Mexico on 8 May 2024, with four variants: GLX (4x2), GLX (4x4), GLS (4x4) and GLS Limited (4x4).

 Oceania

 Australia

 The Triton was released in Australia in February 2024, only as a double cab configuration, with four trim levels: GLX, GLX+, GLS and GSR.
 The GLX-R trim was added in July 2024 to sit between the GLX+ and GLS trim levels.
 In April 2025, single cab, mega cab marketed as the Club Cab, and cab-chassis configurations became available in Australia along with the availability of the manual transmission option.
+In April 2026, the Triton line-up was updated for the 2026 model year with an upgraded front and rear suspension, and also the manual option for discontinued for the GLX (2WD) variant.

+The Raider trim was released in June 2026, as an off-roading focused trim.
+It is based on the GSR trim, with modifications done by Australian engineering firm Premcar.

 New Zealand

 The Triton was launched in New Zealand on 4 March 2024, with three trim levels: GLX, GLX-R and VRX.
 In New Zealand, the Triton is available in single cab, club cab and double cab configurations.